mariusndini/scrape-azure-public-ips/readme.md

 ## Azure Public IP Web Scrape for Allow - Listing
-<p style='color:red'>PLEASE NOTE - THIS IS A UNSUPPORTED AND UNRELIABLE FOR LONG DURATIONS - USE AT YOUR OWN DISCRETION</p>
+<p style='background-color:red'>PLEASE NOTE - THIS IS A UNSUPPORTED AND UNRELIABLE FOR LONG DURATIONS - USE AT YOUR OWN DISCRETION</p>

 This document details allow-listing PowerBI cloud services IPs through Snowflake Network Policies in an automated fashion.
 Please note - this is a kludgy and hack way to accomplish this task.
 The only other option to date is to do this manually on a weekly basis when the IPs change.